6 AM: Alarm. Commute. Coffee.

 Time: 8-9 PM (after dinner recovery)

-Mindset: Start week strong
+Mindset: Start week strong-ish

 Tuesday (Medium Energy)

-Goal: Review Monday's problem or 1 Easy (30 min)
+Goal: Review Monday's problem OR 1 Easy (30 min)

 Time: 7:30-8 PM